 - Fatigue and weakness (due to low red blood cell counts)

 These side effects usually go away after treatment ends and there are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.
 If you do have side effects, be sure to ask your doctor or nurse about medicines to help reduce or manage them effectively.

 Some drugs can have other side effects.
 For example, cisplatin and paclitaxel can damage nerves (called neuropathy).
 This can sometimes lead to pain, burning or tingling sensations, sensitivity to cold or heat, or weakness in the hands and feet.
 Cisplatin can also affect the nerves of the ear, leading to hearing loss.
 In most cases these problems improve or even go away once treatment is stopped, but they may last a long time in some people.
 You should report this, as well as any other side effects or changes you notice while getting chemotherapy, to your medical team so that you can get prompt treatment for them.
 In some cases, the doses of the chemotherapy drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

 A drug called octreotide (Sandostatin® and Sandostatin LAR®) may also help some people with advanced thymoma.
 This is not a typical chemo drug.
 It is a man-made version of a hormone called somatostatin.
 The drug is effective in some cases because somatostatin attaches to the thymoma cells and causes them to stop growing or die.
 Side effects of this drug can include pain or burning at the injection site, stomach cramps, nausea, vomiting, headaches, dizziness, and fatigue.
 It is also linked to increased risk of gallstones.

-For more general information about chemotherapy, please see the separate American Cancer Society document, Understanding Chemotherapy: A Guide for Patients and Families.
+For more general information about chemotherapy, please see the separate American Cancer Society document, A Guide to Chemotherapy.

 Last Medical Review: 02/07/2014